May 2018 Update: This article was updated to remove the name of the person behind Push Traffic Inc. at their request.

 Our post today comes from Ann who made excellent use of our complaint form.
 If you’ve had any negative experiences with an online company, click here and fill out our complaint form so we can help spread the word and prevent others from falling victims to scams.

-John Paul Raygoza and Push Traffic, Inc.
+Push Traffic, Inc.

 Trading on the trust one already has for that individual, the Push Traffic caller (they initiate the contact by telephoning) offers “help” for future payment.
 After establishing a rapport he asks for credit card info to establish limits for advertising etc. They get the contact to sign and email or fax a “confidentiality agreement” back quickly.
 Most do without reading it carefully and miss the “fine print”.